laravel/docs/passport.md

 Since your users will not be able to utilize the `client` command, Passport provides a JSON API that you may use to create clients.
 This saves you the trouble of having to manually code controllers for creating, updating, and deleting clients.

-However, you will need to pair Passport's JSON API with your own frontend to provide a dashboard for your users to manage their clients.
+However, you will need to pair Passport's JSON API with your own front end to provide a dashboard for your users to manage their clients.
 Below, we'll review all of the API endpoints for managing clients.
 For convenience, we'll use [Axios](https://github.com/axios/axios) to demonstrate making HTTP requests to the endpoints.

 The JSON API is guarded by the `web` and `auth` middleware; therefore, it may only be called from your own application.
 It is not able to be called from an external source.

-> {tip} If you don't want to implement the entire client management frontend yourself, you can use the [frontend quickstart](#frontend-quickstart) to have a fully functional frontend in a matter of minutes.
+> {tip} If you don't want to implement the entire client management front end yourself, you can use the [front-end quickstart](#front-end-quickstart) to have a fully functional front end in a matter of minutes.

 #### `GET /oauth/clients`